cap-security-cartel/report-generator/source/report.md

 ### Interest rate manipulation for new borrowers

-## Summary A vulnerability exists in the `VaultAdapter` contract where new borrowers can manipulate interest rates to benefit themselves at the expense of existing borrowers.
+**Summary:** A vulnerability exists in the `VaultAdapter` contract where new borrowers can manipulate interest rates to benefit themselves at the expense of existing borrowers.
 When an agent makes their first borrow, they increase utilization and affect interest rates for all users, but may not bear the cost of this increase themselves due to the sequence of operations.

-## Description The issue occurs in the `rate()` function of the `VaultAdapter` contract.
+**Description:** The issue occurs in the `rate()` function of the `VaultAdapter` contract.
 When calculating interest rates, the function updates utilization data based on time elapsed since the last update:

 ```solidity
 if (block.timestamp > utilizationData.lastUpdate) {